Controlling PLC coil registers status using MODBUS TCP

 Most probably, it is the computer that will initiate a connection to the device.
 So the program will run in the client mode.

 - The data query module sends MODBUS queries to the device.

-- The data parser module analyzes the device respond, writes the values received from it to the VALUE1 and VALUE2 variables and passes them to the filter modules.
+- The data parser module analyzes the device response, writes the values received from it to the VALUE1 and VALUE2 variables, and passes them to the filter modules.

 - The "Events generator" module waits for the moment when the ALARM variable appears and generates the ALARM1 or ALARM2 event depending on its value.